In the watermill’s heyday, there must have been a bustling activity

 The barn will become a place where passionate artisans share their knowledge with those who want to reconnect with the joy of handmaking.

-The cowshed, barn, pigsty and henhouse at the top of the hamlet will maintain their agricultural purpose for the farming activity including fruit trees, vegetables, small livestock and other crops.
+The cowshed, shed, pigsty and henhouse on the heights of the hamlet will continue to be used for agricultural purposes and will house fruit trees, market gardening, small livestock and other crops.